Last Updated on January 10, 2026 by Martina McKeough

 Sheepskin insoles are relatively cheap and easily placed inside the slippers after the old lining is removed making our feet smell fresh and clean again with minimal hassle.

-Use Shoe Deoderizer For Freshness
+Use A Shoe Deodorizer For Freshness

 Shoe Deodorizer Balls